 The Finance Act 2024 revised the new tax regime as a simplified alternative to the old tax regime.
 The old regime allows for numerous deductions and exemptions, while the new regime offers lower tax rates but without most of these benefits.

 Standard Deduction: Under the old tax regime, salaried individuals are entitled to a standard deduction of ₹50,000.
-This helps reduce the taxable income directly.
+It helps reduce the taxable income directly.

 Deductions Under Section 80C: Investments in Public Provident Fund (PPF), Employee Provident Fund (EPF), National Savings Certificate (NSC), and payment towards a life insurance policy, qualify for deductions up to ₹1.5 lakh under Section 80C.